ipython/ipython/docs/source/interactive/autoawait.rst

 :exc:`SyntaxError` s in the Python REPL can be used seamlessly in IPython.

-The example given here are for terminal IPython, running async code in a notebook interface or any other frontend using the Jupyter protocol will need to use a newer version of IPykernel.
+The example given here are for terminal IPython, running async code in a notebook interface or any other frontend using the Jupyter protocol need to IPykernel version 5.0 or above.
 The details of how async code runs in IPykernel will differ between IPython, IPykernel and their versions.

 When a supported library is used, IPython will automatically allow Futures and